ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 ![](diff_mat.png)

-We can then create an autocorrelation function as a function of these absolute differences.
+From here we can create an autocorrelation function as a function of these absolute differences.
 This function can be set up in such a way that the correlation will decay as the difference between the time points increases.
-For example we can assume exponential decay as a function of the squared distances which would look like this
+For example we can assume exponential decay as a function of the squared distances, which would look like this

 ![](corr_fun.png)

-Let's assume for a momemt that the information about how hunger levels relate to each other is contained within this autocorrelation function matrix.
+Let's assume for a momemt that all the information we need to know about how hunger levels relate to each other is contained within this autocorrelation function matrix.
 We can create a simple plot to visualise the relationship between the time differences and the autocorrelation values.

 ![](auto_corr_hunger.png)